scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 minute

-Slow time, causing others to freeze in place.
-Choose up to 5 creatures, yourself included, and make a spellcasting roll adding 2 terrible dice for each creature added.
+Slow time, causing other creatures to freeze in place.
+You may choose up to 5 creatures, yourself included, to be excluded from this spell.
+Make a spellcasting roll against 2 terrible dice for every creature chosen.
 On success these creatures are able to freely move, while all other creatures experience time at a rate 100 times slower.

 While time is slowed, all objects and terrain not held are frozen, unable to move.
 Interacting with another creature, such as attacking or casting a spell on them ends the effects of _Slow Time_ for the attacker, resolving the action once the spell ends.

-At the start each of the casters turn they must make an exhaustion check against 2 terrible dice, gaining 1 level of exhaustion and ending the spell on fail.
+At the start each of the casters turn they must make an exhaustion check against 2 terrible dice, gaining 1 level of exhaustion and ending the spell on failure.

 Add 2 superior dice to the spellcasting roll at 9th level.